kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

-The way server-side apply is implemented in `kubectl` does not allow enough control about conflict resolution as it can only switch between "not force-applying anything and erroring out" and "force-apply everything without showing any mercy!".
+The way server-side apply is implemented in `kubectl` does not allow enough control about conflict resolution as it can only switch between "not force-applying anything and erroring out" and "force-applying everything without showing any mercy!".

 The API documentation however made it clear that server-side apply is able to